chirpley/docs/docs/source/faqs.rst

 - Engagement from low-quality accounts (in-active, bots or fake).

-If the platform can't valuate a Twitter-account, the user will receive a base fee.
+If the platform cannot valuate a Twitter-account, the user will receive a base fee.
-If there's any doubt on the authenticity of an account, the staff has the right to put the user back to basic of block completely.
+If there is any doubt on the authenticity of an account, the staff has the right to put the user back to basic of block completely.

 .. raw:: html

    <hr>

-I participated in a campaign but I didn't receive any payment in my wallet.
+I participated in a campaign, but I didn't receive any payment in my wallet.
 ------------

-Once you've accepted a deal in a campaign, your earnings are held in escrow until the deal is completed.
+Once you have accepted a deal in a campaign, your earnings are held in escrow until the deal is completed.
 The moment the deal is completed, payments are being made.
 This can take up to 1hr for it to be visible in your wallet.

-However if you believe you didn't receive any payments for your service, please contact support@chirpley.ai with a screenshot of the campaign with the completed deal.
+However, if you believe you did not receive any payments for your service, please contact support@chirpley.ai with a screenshot of the campaign with the completed deal.

 .. raw:: html

    <hr>

-I've received an invite to a campaign but the deal was cancelled before I could accept.
+I've received an invite to a campaign, but the deal was cancelled before I could accept.
 ------------

 Brands create campaigns with a budget, these budgets are divided between various services for which deals are created.